saurabhsensai/saurabhsensai/README.md

 - 👋 Hi, I’m @saurabh Nale
-- 👀 I’m interested in Machine Learning and AI
+- 👀 II'm enthusiastic and passionate about Machine Learning, Deep Learning and neural Networks. and have knowledge in linear algebra, Probability and Statistics
 - 🌱 I’m currently learning Computer Science and Information Technology ..
 - 💞️ I’m looking to collaborate on Machine learning Projects and Research...
 - 📫 How to reach me